 - Place the chopped up almonds in a sieve and shake it over a large bowl.
 Catch the small almond bits in the bowl and then place the larger pieces of almonds in a frying pan and roast them over medium-low heat, stirring constantly.
 Remove the almonds from the heat, and transfer them immediately to the bowl with the small almond pieces to cool once they are toasted; you will know that they are toasted when you can smell the toasted almonds.

-- In the bowl of a stand mixer, beat together the melted vegetable shortening, olive oil, melted butter and powdered sugar.
-Mix well until combined and there are no lumps of sugar visible.
+- In the bowl of a stand mixer, using the paddle, beat together the melted vegetable shortening, olive oil, melted butter and powdered sugar.
+Mix well until combined and there are no lumps of sugar visible, about 2-3 minutes.
 Add the egg yolks and ouzo and mix until combined.

 - With the speed of the mixer turned on low, slowly incorporate the flour / baking soda / vanilla mixture.
 Mix until just well combined.
 Use a rubber spatula to clean the edges of your bowl, to make sure that all ingredients get incorporated.
 Add the almonds to the cookie dough and mix until evenly distributed.

 - At this point we refrigerate the dough for 2-3 hours, before shaping.
 This will prevent them from spreading too much while baking.

 - Line your cookie sheets with parchment paper.
 Begin shaping your kourabiethes.
 Keep in mind, that the dough is oily.
-If you will be shaping them as crescents, keep in mind that the cookies will puff up during cooking, so your crescents should be relatively thin (about an inch in diameter).
+If you will be shaping them as crescents, use one tablespoon of dough, per crescent.
+Remember, the cookies will puff up during cooking, so your crescents should be relatively thin (about an inch in diameter).
 We found that the best way to shape them is by rolling the dough in our hands, ending up with a 3 inch long piece of dough, (about the width of your palm) and creating the crescent in the baking pan.. you can help mold its shape in the pan.
 If you are going to be shaping them in rounds, using a mini ice-cream scooper is a great option.
 Roll the dough in your hands and complete the shape.
 Once you have filled up a baking tray, place in the fridge for 10 minutes before baking… then remove from the fridge, and right into the oven.
 This is a very important step..
 It helps further reduce the amount they spread, while baking.